neurosim/DNN_NeuroSim_V1.0/README.md

 The DNN+NeuroSim framework was developed by [Prof. Shimeng Yu's group](https://shimeng.ece.gatech.edu/) (Georgia Institute of Technology).
 The model is made publicly available on a non-commercial basis.
 Copyright of the model is maintained by the developers, and the model is distributed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International Public License](http://creativecommons.org/licenses/by-nc/4.0/legalcode)

-This is the released version 1.0 (June 1st, 2019) for the tool, and this version is an integrated framework developed in C++ and wrapped by Pytorch and Tensorflow, it supports digital SRAM, analog eNVM and FeFET based architectures, for deep neural networks (DNNs) inference performance estimation.
+This is the released version 1.0 (June 1st, 2019) for the tool, and this version is an integrated framework developed in C++ and wrapped by Pytorch and Tensorflow, it supports **_digital SRAM, analog eNVM and FeFET_** based architectures, for deep neural networks (DNNs) inference performance estimation.

-In Pytorch/Tensorflow wrapper, users are able to define network structures, precision of synaptic weight and neural activation.
-With the integrated NeuroSim which takes real traces from wrapper, the framework can support hierarchical organization from device level to circuit level, to chip level and to algorithm level, enabling instruction-accurate evaluation on both accuracy and hardware performance of inference.
+In Pytorch/Tensorflow wrapper, users are able to define **_network structures, precision of synaptic weight and neural activation_**.
+With the integrated NeuroSim which takes real traces from wrapper, the framework can support hierarchical organization from device level to circuit level, to chip level and to algorithm level, enabling **_instruction-accurate evaluation on both accuracy and hardware performance of inference_**.

 If you use the tool or adapt the tool in your work or publication, you are required to cite the following reference: